dsabzanov/SwiftUI-Coursera-Projects/README.md

 # SwiftUI-Coursera-Projects
-Small projects created while learning SwiftUI on Coursera.
+Small projects created while learning SwiftUI Meta course on Coursera.

 NewProject
   - Learned how to create a separate View, called MyView containing a simple Text element and adding that view to the main ContentView.